gntagkas/Fitness_Tracker_Analysis/README.md

 ii) According to our research, users tend to be sedentary for the majority of the day (~545 minutes – 73%).

 The 73% sedentary time aligns with findings from health studies on modern lifestyles but it can cause serious problems.
-We will share some reccomendations to make user more active.
+We will share some reccomendations to make users more active.

 Daily Target Of Small Movements: